ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

   -- inferred: Bar :: forall {m :: Matchability}.
 Type -> @m Type
   type Bar = Foo

-``Foo`` is both levity-polymorhic and matchability-polymorphic.
+``Foo`` is both levity-polymorphic and matchability-polymorphic.
 However, in ``Bar``'s kind, the ``RuntimeRep`` variable is defaulted, but the ``Matchability`` variable is generalised.